CAT2 Peripheral Driver Library

 Detailed Description

-The Watchdog timer (WDT) has a 16-bit free-running up-counter.
+The Watchdog timer (WDT) has a 16-bit (or 32-bit resolution for PSOC4 HVMS/PA devices) free-running up-counter with programmable limit values.

 The functions and other declarations used in this driver are in cy_wdt.h.
 You can include cy_pdl.h to get access to all functions and declarations in the PDL.